bigBear713/nb-form/README.md

 - Support to use DI to set common error info;
 - Support the changeDetection of components as `ChangeDetectionStrategy.OnPush`;
 - Support to used in `standalone component`;
+- Support to be imported as a `standalone component`;

 <br>